Compromised Machine or User Account Investigation

 October 2011 and May 2021

 may be useful as a reminder of what you're up against.

 - Search engines and incident databases may provide you with useful

-some automatic sanitisation, but in this case safety should normally
+sanitisation, but in this case safety should normally take priority.

-data might be leaked or lost or corrupted.
-Close firewall holes, but remember
+be leaked or lost or corrupted.
+When closing firewall holes remember

 - Create a directory (off-machine) where you can archive copies of all